 Global challenges in the physical environment require that students draw upon and integrate knowledge from many disciplines.
 The track curriculum and personalized advising process facilitate a synthesis of ideas, traditional disciplines, and ways of thinking.
-The required Global Sustainability foundation course (crosslisted as GSVS 2150 and ARCH 2150), establishes a clear conceptual framework for the track.
-Three additional required courses focus on the 3 E's of sustainability: Environment, Equity, and Economy & Policy.
-Students also choose from a carefully curated list of approved electives distributed in these 3 categories.
-During the spring semester of their final year, students bring together their curriculum and expertise in a significant research project during a 4000 level Capstone Research Seminar.
+The required Global Sustainability foundation course (crosslisted as GSVS 2150, ARCH 2150, COMM 3880), establishes a clear conceptual framework for the track.
+Three additional required core courses focus on the 3 E's of sustainability: Environment, Equity, and Economy & Policy.
+In addition, students choose from a curated list of approved electives distributed in these 3 categories.
+During the spring semester of their final year, students bring together their curriculum and expertise in a significant research project during the GSVS 4991 Capstone Research Seminar.
 See the "Student" section for a list of past capstone projects.
-Students are strongly encouraged to complete both Pre-requisites and the Global Sustainability foundation course prior to applying to the major.
+Students are strongly encouraged (not required) to complete both Pre-requisites and the Global Sustainability foundation course prior to applying to the major.